SamDerp/maths-quiz/README.md

 # Maths Quiz
-A simple python quiz using python3 and mong
+A simple python quiz using python3 and mongo

 ## Usage
 Currently command line based, moving towards GUI, run the `app.py` in IDLE or terminal to use